Davsan88/guidesAndNotes/aws_practitioner.md

 #### Solutions Architect
 A Solutions Architect designs comprehensive cloud solutions, ensuring they meet business requirements, are cost-effective, and leverage AWS services optimally.

+#### Cloud Architect
+A Cloud Architect focuses on designing and implementing cloud environments, ensuring that they are scalable, secure, and aligned with best practices.